 Why is gender equity in healthcare leadership a priority?

-Equity and diversity in leadership is a key step towards eliminating healthcare disparities and improving quality of care.
-It:
+Gender equity and diversity in leadership are essential to eliminating healthcare disparities and enhancing the quality of care.
+Diverse leadership drives:

-• Leads to improved and more equitable health, social justice and healthcare outcomes
+• Improved and more equitable health outcomes, advancing social justice and reducing systemic inequities in healthcare delivery.

 There is a “strong and convincing causal relationship between increasing the share of women in leadership and subsequent improvements in company performance.
 This relationship is present when increasing women’s representation on boards, increasing the share of women in the most senior leadership tier of the company and when appointing a female CEO”